moebytes/CSC309/README.md

 # CSC309
 Android Dev Class Projects and Assignments

-Assignment 6: A whack a mole game using a custom view.
+Assignment 6: A whack a mole game using a custom view with anonDraw override, and some async programming.

 Learned: